 The main clubhouse bar

-The club enjoys two bars along with two outside sitting areas to enjoy both drinks and the extensive range of bar snacks.
+The club has a recently fully refurbished bar and lounge area along with two outside sitting areas to enjoy both drinks and the extensive range of bar snacks and an all day breakfast which are available from 9.00am till 5.30pm.
 Fuller meals are provided in the upstairs restaurant which has a commanding view of the first and eighteenth holes with the sea beyond.